 - listening to a story

-If your child goes to day care, inform the day care personnel of the injury and need for closer supervision.
+If your child goes to day care, inform the personnel of the fall and need for closer supervision.

 To prevent falling, always keep at least one hand on a baby on any surface, such as a changing table or adult bed.
-Don’t put your baby in a car seat or “bouncy chair” on a table or other elevated surface, even if they’re strapped in.
+Don’t put your baby in a car seat or bouncer on a table or other elevated surface, even if they’re strapped in.